DevJ5/DevJ5/README.md

 ## Welcome to my Github profile!

 Hi!
-Thank you for landing on my personal Github profile :) Ever since I found out about tech I have been rigorously learning everything I could get my hands on.
-To benefit from the structured learning that the Internet provides I followed the  [OSSU](https://github.com/ossu/computer-science) path to free self-taught education in Computer Science.
+Thank you for landing on my personal Github profile.
+Ever since I found out about tech I have been rigorously learning everything I could get my hands on.
+Being self taught in Front end, Back end, Cyber Security and since this year also Machine learning.
+Below you find a list what I did to grow as a human and a problem solver.

+For general computer science, I benifited from the structured learning that the Internet provides I followed the  [OSSU](https://github.com/ossu/computer-science) path to free self-taught education in Computer Science.
 The following succesfully completed courses can be found on my Github:
 - CS 50
 - Algorithms & Data Structures
+- Edx Intro To Csharp
+- Edx OOP In Csharp
+- UBCx Software Construction
+- Java Programming Part 1 of Helsinki
+- Java Programming Part 2 of Helsinki
+- Automate the boring stuff with Python
+- Operating Systems: Three Easy Pieces
+- Computer Networking: a Top-Down Approach
 - Build a Modern Computer from First Principles: From Nand to Tetris
 - Build a Modern Computer from First Principles: Nand to Tetris Part II

-- Operating Systems: Three Easy Pieces
-- Computer Networking: a Top-Down Approach
-- UBCx's Software Development MicroMasters, Software Construction: Object-Oriented Design
+For cyber security I took the following route:
+- OTW Bandit
+- Virtual hacking labs
-- University of Helsinki Java 1 & 2
+- All of BurpSuite labs
+- TryHackMe
+- PWK Labs/OSCP

+I am currently working on Machine Learning and taking the following courses:
+-

-🌱 The main thing I love about tech is the logic and the endless deepening of understanding how bits and bytes work.
+🌱 What I love about tech is the logic and the enormous possibilities it presents us as humanity.

 ### Tech stack